 First up we have the ones for the "korma" or biryani masala and then secondly we have the rice and layering ingredients.
 Read on for some key ingredient tips.

 The Meat.
-Yes, you can absolutely use muton or lamb here, but no matter which meat you go with remember: you need fat.
-The natural fat in meat is what keeps your meat from drying out AND it adds flavour to the masala.
+Yes, you can absolutely use veal, muton or lamb here, but no matter which meat you go with remember: you need fat.
+The natural fat in stewing meat like chuck is what keeps your meat from drying out AND it adds flavour to the masala.
 We don't need big chunks of fat, just nice marbling.
+This is for any Pakistani recipe be it Aloo Gosht or Biryani.

 Dahi in Dum: The yoghurt in the "dum" is an unusual move, but it adds both moisture and flavour so please don't skip it!
 I got this tip from one of the most incredible cooks and swear by it.